 As the sun broke through the clouds more, I was happy with my decision to forego my drysuit.
 It would have been way too hot.

 At some point, I stopped to take a quick video of the conditions.
 You can hear me panting in the audio.
 The waves are slowly rolling away as they battle the ebbing tide.

 I can’t exactly recall when it occurred, it may have been just after the video above or shortly before.
 About mid-paddle, in some decent chop, I look down and notice a bolt sitting on the deck of my board.
-The shimmer of the silver in the light caught my eye.
+The shimmer of silver in the light caught my eye.
 That’s peculiar, I thought.
 I wonder how that washed on board?
 Wait…could it be from my board?
 The gears continue to turn.
 It didn’t look like it was from my board.
 The implausibility of it washing onto my board quickly rose into my consciousness, as well as the lack of rust on the bolt corroborating this conclusion.
 I briefly thought about kicking it off my board back into the ocean.
-Running throw the attachments and parts on my board quickly in my mind I concluded, it wasn’t from my board.
+Running through the attachments and parts on my board quickly in my mind I concluded that, it wasn’t from my board.
 As I bent down to pick it up it dawned on me that it was from my paddle!
 How on Earth it didn’t bounce off into the ocean or get washed off after settling on the deck is a mystery to me.
 Thank you, sea gods!

 Kneeling down I fiddled with it to align the thread before using my fingernail to screw it back in.
 I mentally added a new pre-paddle checklist item, check your adjustable paddle bolts.

 Then it was back to catching some bumps and enjoying the cooler summer weather.